harchcode/sudokujs/README.md

+# :warning: This project is deprecated in favor of https://github.com/harchcode/simple-sudoku-ts

 ##### THIS PROJECT IS OUTDATED.
 I can update the library to today’s standard (using NPM, make it a CommonJS module, Typescript type definition, etc) if someone requests me to.
 Thank you.

 SudokuJS